ilyabo/xmldrill/README.markdown

 Installation
 ============
-Drop the jar file to the Tomcat's webapps folder.
+Drop [xmldrill.war](https://github.com/downloads/ilyabo/xmldrill/xmldrill.war) to the Tomcat's webapps folder.
 The application does not require a database.